Country of origin

 1 089 mm

 Practical rate of fire

 assault rifle was a Soviet answer to the US

-to replace it.
-It is also in service with at least 30 countries
+replaced in service by the AK-74.
+The AK-74 is also in service with at least 30

-worldwide.
-This weapon was also produced in Bulgaria, East Germany,
+countries worldwide.
+This weapon was license-produced in Bulgaria,

 has improved firing accuracy over the AKM.
 This weapon retains all